 Copyright ® Oroloro Ent

 Congress approved a federal tax incentive provision to help filmmakers known as Section 181.
 This allows an investor to fully deduct their investment in the year of capitalization against passive income.
-The incentive expired on December, 2016, however MegaBall$ is grandfathered into the provision, so the beneift forever applies
+MegaBall$ is grandfathered into the provision, so the benefit forever applies, however the benefit has been extended until December 31, 2025.

-Section 168 is the replacement for 181, Effective since January 1, 2018, with one difference: the deduction is applied in the year the film is placed into service, which means when the film is shown.
+Section 168 is the alternative for 181, Effective since January 1, 2018, with one difference: the deduction is applied in the year the film is placed into service, which means when the film is shown.
 An investor may choose either 181 or 168.

 Section 199a provides a 20% discount on taxable income returned to the investor.
 For example, for every $1.00 recieved, the investor pays tax on 80 cents.